 Cornwall has been a relatively isolated part of the British isles.
 Up to 1550 it spoke its own language, and had its own form of government and currency until the 1700s.
 Compared with other parts of Britain there has been relatively little intermingling, except perhaps for Devon and with Brittany.
 Around 800 AD, a large group of Irish missionaries arrived, but apart from the odd Anglo-Norman lord, there has been limited in-migration until the present century.
-After 1850 however, when the great mines began to play out, there was a major exodus to other parts of the world where mines were to be found (Australasia, North and South America, South Africa)
+After 1850 however, when the great mines began to play out, there was a major exodus to other parts of the world where mines were to be found (Australasia, North and South America and South Africa)

 We believe that the unique features of Cornwall will be reflected in the Y-DNA distribution, which we expect to be different to that of Britain in general.